marchlo/eddn_spark_compose/README.md

 $ python3 --version
 ```

-Is a version installed you can upgrade this to latest version:
+Is a version installed you can upgrade this to the latest version:
 ```sh
 $ brew update
 ```